aurelia-ui-toolkits/kendoui-bridge-docs/developers-tutorials/42_skeleton_esnext.md

 _Application Developer tutorials_
 # esnext kendo

-1. Kendo Core and KendoUI bridge installation as defined in **[this section of the Installation document](https://aurelia-ui-toolkits.gitbooks.io/kendo-ui-sdk-installation/content/installation/installing%20kendo/advanced/core/jspm.html)** _run the following command in the console_
+1. Kendo Core and KendoUI bridge installation as defined in **[this section of the Installation document](https://aurelia-ui-toolkits.gitbooks.io/kendo-ui-sdk-installation/content/installation/installing%20kendo/advanced/core/jspm.html)**

+  _run the following command in the console:_

    ```
    jspm install css kendo-ui aurelia-kendoui-bridge